sojs-coder/forge/docs/api/ParticleEmitter.md

 The `ParticleEmitter` component creates and manages a system of small, temporary visual elements (particles) for effects like explosions, smoke, dust, or magic spells.
 It emits simple colored square particles.

+## Constructor

+`new ParticleEmitter({ range, particleColor, particleSize, particleSpeed, particleLifetime, emissionRate, maxParticles })`

+-   `range?: number[]`
+    An array of two numbers `[min, max]` defining the angular range (in radians) for particle emission direction.
+Defaults to `[0, 2 * Math.PI]` (full circle).

+-   `particleColor?: string`
+    The CSS color string for the particles.
+Defaults to `"#FFFFFF"` (white).

+-   `particleSize?: number`
+    The width and height of each square particle in pixels.
+Defaults to `5`.

+-   `particleSpeed?: number`
+    The maximum speed at which particles are emitted.
+Particles are emitted in random directions.
+Defaults to `2`.

+-   `particleLifetime?: number`
+    The number of frames each particle will exist before being removed.
+Defaults to `60`.

+-   `emissionRate?: number`
+    The delay in milliseconds between each particle emission.
+Defaults to `100`.

+-   `maxParticles?: number`
+    The maximum number of particles that can be emitted by this emitter.
+Defaults to `100`.

 ## Properties

 -   `particleColor: string`
     The CSS color string for the particles.
-Defaults to `"#FFFFFF"` (white).

 -   `particleSize: number`
     The width and height of each square particle in pixels.
-Defaults to `5`.

 -   `particleSpeed: number`
     The maximum speed at which particles are emitted.
-Particles are emitted in random directions.
-Defaults to `2`.

 -   `particleLifetime: number`
     The number of frames each particle will exist before being removed.
-Defaults to `60`.

 -   `emissionRate: number`
     The delay in milliseconds between each particle emission.
-Defaults to `100`.

 -   `maxParticles: number`
     The maximum number of particles that can be emitted by this emitter.

-Defaults to `100`.
+-   `range: number[]`
+    An array of two numbers `[min, max]` defining the angular range (in radians) for particle emission direction.

 ## How it Works